IT2901-24-2018/vapi/README.md

 You can also run `example_create_test_prod_data.py` to simulate production data input here, which requires you to have a `apps/data/production_input_data.geojson` file:

 `python /vapi/apps/data/example_create_test_prod_data.py`

+# NVDB API Client Information

+Our `road_fetcher.py` file interacts with the NVDB API directly, and is used by both our `example_roadnet_to_db.py` script, and the `test_segmenting.py` tests.

+Please fill in your client info that is sent along with the requests to the NVDB API, so that they have information on who is using the API.

+Make the nvdbapi-clientinfo.json file in the root folder by:

+`cp example-nvdbapi-clientinfo.json nvdbapi-clientinfo.json`

+Then, fill in your system and contact into the `nvdbapi-clientinfo.json` file.
+The file is ignored by git.

+Not having a `nvdbapi-clientinfo.json` file will produce a warning, but `road_fetcher.py` will still work.

 ## Other make commands